riyagupta0701/TravelGo-Software-Architecture/journals/Riya_Gupta.md

 I joined a follow up meeting at the library of about 2 hours the next day to prepare the document with our project plan as part of the second assignment.

 I spent the rest of the week researching about the potential stakeholders; their impact and influence on our platform.

+---
+## Week 3

+On Wednesday, we had an in-person team meeting for about 2 hours where we analysed the current report and discussed new sections to add, and implementation for the POC.
+We also created the roadmap for the whole project.
+While dividing up the work for the week, I took upon creating the base for the POC as well as the context diagram.

+I spent Thursday researching about how to begin with the POC and pushed the base files.
+Friday and Saturday, I spent laid the foundation for the POC by dividing it up into pages and doing some preliminary work.
+On Saturday I also worked on the Context Diagram.

+We had an online team meeting on Saturday evening for 3 hours, where we went through the report and POC together and gave feedback to each other while also setting up a flow to the report.
+I worked on the feedback I had received and pushed my changes by the next day.